abdulazizasiri/Java-Spring/Udacity-Course/README.md

 1- Data Type classes: These are simple classes that are used to store/represent complex data

+- These classes are created on-demand

 2- Components: Components are Persistent services.
 These are classes that get created to be managed by the Spring

+- These classes are initlized by Spring Startup

+### How does Spring implement IoC

+- Spring scans your code for components

+- Spring initilizes and stores them in the application context